canonical/certification-docs/Self-Test_Guide-16.04.rst

 Beginning with Ubuntu 14.04 (Trusty Tahr), server certification requires that the SUT be installable via MAAS.
 Therefore, the following procedure assumes the presence of a properly-configured MAAS server.
-The MAAS Advanced NUC Installation and Configuration (MANIAC) document describes how to set up a MAAS server for certification testing purposes.
+The MAAS Advanced NUC Installation and Configuration -- Scripted (MANIACS) document describes how to set up a MAAS server for certification testing purposes.
 This document describes use of MAAS 1.9.
 Using MAAS 1.7 or 1.8 is also acceptable, but some user interface details differ, particularly for MAAS 1.7.

 Once the SUT and MAAS server are both connected to the network, you can install Ubuntu on the SUT as follows: